Inversions higher than third: Fifth inversion

-The fifth inversion of an eleventh chord is the voicing in which the eleventh of the chord is the bass note and the root a perfect fourth above it.
-In the fifth inversion of a G-dominant eleventh with eleventh, the bass is C — the eleventh of the chord — with the root, third, fifth, seventh, and ninth stacked above it, forming the intervals of a second, a fourth, a fifth, a sixth, and a seventh above the inverted bass of C, respectively.
+The fifth inversion of an eleventh chord is the voicing in which the eleventh of the chord is the bass note and the root a fourth (or corresponding compound interval) above it.
+In the fifth inversion of a G dominant eleventh with eleventh, the bass note is C—the eleventh of the chord—with the root, third, fifth, seventh, and ninth above it, forming the intervals of a fifth, seventh, second, fourth, and sixth (or corresponding compound intervals) above C, respectively.

 Sixth inversion

 The sixth inversion of a thirteenth chord is the highest possible diatonic inversion, since the diatonic scale has seven notes.
 (The "seventh" inversion of the dominant thirteenth chord is root position.)
 Higher inversions would require chromaticism and either nonscale tones or scales with more than seven tones.

 Arrangement of notes above the bass

 Any voicing above the bass is allowed.
 For example, a fourth inversion must have the ninth chord factor in the bass, but it may have any arrangement of the root, third, fifth, and seventh above that, including doubled notes, compound intervals, and omission of the fifth (A-G-B-D-F, A-B-D-F-G-B, A-G-D-F, etc.)

 Inversions are not restricted to the same number of tones as the original chord, nor to any fixed order of tones except with regard to the interval between the root, or its octave, and the bass note, hence, great variety results.